-The masseter and the pterygoids are the two main muscles that affect the jaw.
-Both of these muscles are involved in the opening and closing of the jaw.
+The masseter and the pterygoids are the two major muscle groups that influence the jaw directly.
+These muscles are involved in the opening and closing of the jaw.
 They provide the strength for chewing.
-Trigger points in these muscles cause much of the jaw pain that people experience.
+They can also develop trigger points and can be the source of jaw pain for many people.

 The masseter muscle has 3 distinct layers.
 The muscle travels from the zygomatic arch or cheekbone down to the angle of the jaw.

-Trigger points in the more superficial layer of the masseter refers pain to the eyebrow and the temple region.
+Trigger points in the more superficial layers of the masseter refer pain to the eyebrow and the temple region.
 This trigger point is a major contributing factor to many headaches.

-While trigger points in the deep layers of the masseter refers pain into the jaw and deep in the joint.
+Trigger points in the deep layers of the masseter refer pain into the jaw and deep in the joint.